1900 United States census: Census questions

+Statistician Frederick Ludwig Hoffman criticized the conduct of the census.

 Data availability

 The original census enumeration sheets were microfilmed by the Census Bureau in the 1940s, after which the original sheets were destroyed.
 The microfilmed census is available in rolls from the National Archives and Records Administration.
 Several organizations also host images of the microfilmed census online, and digital indices.

-Microdata from the 1900 census are freely available through the Integrated Public Use Microdata Series.
+Microdata from the 1900 census are freely available through IPUMS.
 Aggregate data for small areas, together with electronic boundary files, can be downloaded from the National Historical Geographic Information System.